aloefflerj/astro-focus-kit/README.md

   ![image](https://user-images.githubusercontent.com/51006938/204976331-1361680e-0ffd-4ee7-87bf-fe35f33c36be.png)
   - Tasks are displayed on a week board

-- On `journal` page you can see your weeks history.
-(Week tasks and reasons on why you procrastinate)
+- On `journal` page you can see your weeks history. (_Weekly tasks and reasons on why you procrastinate_)

 - On `metrics` you can see some insights about your procrastination and productivity based on websites blocked and tasks done.